Individual Consular Rights: Foreign Law and Practice

 In addition, the U.S. position squarely contradicts the binding determination of the International Court of Justice in LaGrand and Avena, holdings that the Supreme Court had previously recognized should be given “respectful consideration” as “the interpretation of an international treaty rendered by an international court with jurisdiction to interpret such”.
 Breard v.
 Greene, 523 U.S. 371, 375 (1998) (per curiam).

-are the legal submissions made to the U.S. Supreme Court by 60 nations that are
+position are the legal submissions made to the U.S. Supreme Court by 60 nations

-parties to the VCCR.
-In 2004, the Member States of the Council of Europe
+that are parties to the VCCR.
+In 2004, the Member States of the Council

-(comprising 45 nations) joined in an amicus curiae brief to the Court in
+of Europe (comprising 45 nations) joined in an amicus curiae brief to

-their position that “Article 36 confers legally-enforceable rights”
+stating their position that “Article 36 confers legally-enforceable rights” on

-on individuals and that “judicial review of conviction and sentence is
+individuals and that “judicial review of conviction and sentence is required if